romanejaquez/responsive-ui-flutter-workshop/step_02/instructions.md

 With the increasing amount of devices coming into the market, it's getting to the point in which is hard to keep up with their resolutions and sizes.

-It would result not only cumbersome but impractical to create a version of our UI for each of the multiple platforms Flutter lets you publish your app.
+It would result not only cumbersome but impractical to create a version of your UI for each of the multiple platforms Flutter lets you publish your app.

 For that, designers and developers have come up with conventions based on user patterns in media consumption from the most popular devices, target audience, etc.